Jesse-perpC/xbox-app/README.md

  - Supports folder locations outside of the Apache http docs folder
  - Logging panel with filters
  - Over 20 themes for the file manager and 20 editor themes
- - Visual programming language for extending the plugin easier.
-Open test/blox.xblox example file (this feature is pre alpha!)
  - Strong security using signed client call similar to oauth.
 You can limit the access to IP and domains
  - Thumb resizing and caching for fast browsing large image folders
  - quite some stuff which i am too lazy to write down

+## Additional components

+- _XBlox_, a Visual programming language for extending the file manager and other things easier.
+Open test/blox.xblox example file (this feature is pre alpha!)
+- Visual HTML editor for Dojo (aka Maqetta), currently support also _XBlox_ for widget/node properties
+- Node.JS service management and shell
+- Hot-code replacement for AMD/Dojo apps

 ##Status